-The piano program is dedicated to creating an environment of mindful and artistic growth for the developing artist-musician, including working with the artist faculty on solo repertoire, performance, and the broadening of the young musicians’ artistic horizons.
+The piano program is dedicated to creating an environment of mindful and artistic growth for the developing artist-musician, including working with the artist faculty on solo repertoire, performance, and the broadening of the musicians’ artistic horizons.

 The piano program is focused on student-teacher intensive work and private one-to-one instruction, preparing students for public performances, shared masterclasses, and the artistic refinement of their repertoire.
 In addition to private lessons, students will attend studio classes, lectures by artist faculty, and artist concerts.